| | With stockpiles of

 and dangerous substances known.
 It is dangerous to handle, difficult to

 store and impossible to dispose of.
-The

 silvery-white radioactive element occurs only rarely in nature and is